neondatabase/website/content/docs/manage/roles.md

 CREATE ROLE <name> WITH LOGIN PASSWORD 'password';
 ```

 - `WITH LOGIN` means that the role will have login privilege, which is required for the role to be able to log in to your Neon PostgreSQL instance.
+If the role is only used as a 'group' role for privilege management, the `LOGIN` privilege does not have to be specified.
-- Passwords must be created with sufficient complexity to meet a minimum entropy threshold of 60 bits.
+- A password is required and is validated.
+Passwords must be created with sufficient complexity to meet a minimum entropy threshold of 60 bits.
 This requirement is crucial to maintain a high level of security.
 To achieve the necessary entropy, you can follow these password composition rules:
   - Length: The password should consist of at least 12 characters.
   - Character Diversity: To enhance complexity, passwords should include a variety of character types, specifically:
     - Lowercase letters (a-z)